m.Stock by Mirae AssetOpen an Account

 If you’re interested in long-term value investing, chances are, you may not want to include penny stocks in your portfolio.
 This is because most penny stocks may not have the potential to increase in value over time.
 However, there are some low-price stocks that may become winning scrips.
 How do you go about identifying which penny stocks are the winners from the plethora of options available to you?
 The following tips can help:

-• Study the fundamentals
+• Study The Fundamentals

 The best way to identify the potential of a company is by studying its fundamentals.
 Fundamental analysis, in particular, can be very useful.
 Look at key ratios like the price-to-earnings ratio, debt-equity ratio, dividend payout ratio and other such metrics.